Dwolla/hal-forms/README.md

  - `required` (boolean, optional)

-   True indicates that this field is required in submitted forms.
-Default value is false.
+   True indicates that forms submitted without a value for this field will be rejected by the API provider.
+API consumers SHOULD treat this as false if it is absent.

  - `regex` (string, optional)

    A [Perl compatible regular expression](https://en.wikipedia.org/wiki/Perl_Compatible_Regular_Expressions) describing allowed syntax of this field's values.
+API providers SHOULD omit this property unless the field type is `string` or `text`.
 API consumers MUST ignore this property unless the field type is `string` or `text`

 ## <a id="value-group"/> Value group (object)